-The inaugural competition took place at the Japanese American Cultural and Community Center in Little Tokyo, Los Angeles.
-It was the brainchild of Dickson Louie, then AAJA-LA Treasurer.
-Ten teams gathered for this unconventional fundraising experience, and chapter leaders were thrilled when the event brought in $2,200.
+The inaugural competition took place at the Japanese American Cultural and Community Center in Los Angeles’ Little Tokyo.
+It was the brainchild of Dickson Louie, then AAJA-LA treasurer.
+Ten teams entered, and the chapter was thrilled when the event brought in $2,200.

-In the beginning, Trivia Bowl became an annual event under the leadership of Richard Fruto, who was the chapter president in 1994 and Yet Lock, executive vice president of City News Service and one of the founders of East West Players.
+Trivia Bowl became an annual event under chapter president Richard Fruto and Yet Lock, executive vice president of City News Service and one of the founders of East West Players.
 Throughout the late 1990s, the competition continued in the community meeting room at the JACCC, drawing as few as five teams in Trivia Bowl III but 8-11 teams most years.
-For the "ancient games," the emcee was Mario Machado, and the scoreboard was a flip chalkboard.
+Mario Machado was the emcee for these “ancient games.”
+The scoreboard was a flip chalkboard.
 One year, the competition was held during Asian Pacific American Heritage Month in a ballroom at a downtown hotel.

 The event, game and “fun-raising” evolved from its humble beginnings at the JACCC.
 In 2001, Trivia Bowl expanded tremendously under the direction of Denise L. Poon, then chapter President to mark AAJA’s 20th Anniversary.
 In honor of the special occasion, there was added emphasis on increased community participation and sponsorship.
 The event more than tripled, when 43 teams competed in Trivia Bowl VII, hosted by ABC7.